 Information Relating to Children, Sensitive and Special Category Data

 Dstillery’s products and services are designed for those 18 years of age and older.
 Dstillery does not knowingly collect PII from anyone under the age of 18.
 If the company is made aware that it has received PII from someone under 18, it will use reasonable efforts to remove that information from its records.

 We don’t generally collect sensitive or special category data such as ethnicity, religion, sexual interest, sensitive health data including protected health information or data from minors as defined under applicable law.
 We may obtain certain sensitive data in an employment context which is covered under a different policy.
 We ask our customers not to send this type of information to us.

 Disclosure of Information to Third Parties, Onward Transfer

-The company may share aggregate data collected on the website or via its technology with unaffiliated third parties.
+The company may also share aggregate data collected on the website or via its technology with unaffiliated third parties.
 For example, Dstillery may disclose that digital ads offering ‘country music’ ring tones receive more clicks than those offering ‘classic rock music’ ring tones.
 This information cannot be used to contact or identify any person individually.

 Alternatively, you may contact us at the address below:

 Attn: Privacy Officer

-470 Park Ave S., 6th Floor, New York, NY 10016
+470 Park Ave S., Floor 17S, New York, NY 10016